 - A. Off-Street Parking.
 Off-street parking and driveways for single-, two-, and multi-family dwellings up to four units shall conform to the following: - 1.
 Parking is prohibited on grass and yard space that is not hard-surfaced and properly designated for such use. - 2.
-Parking is prohibited between the sidewalk and the curb within the Village right-of-way. - 3.
-Off-street parking may be permitted in the front yard, provided all spaces are located on an approved driveway. - 4.
-Recreational vehicles, commercial vehicles, and other vehicles exceeding 25 feet in length or nine feet in height may be parked on an approved driveway, provided such vehicles are located 3' from the edge of the sidewalk. - B. Driveways.
+Off-street parking may be permitted in the front yard, provided all spaces are located on an approved driveway. - 3.
+Recreational vehicles, commercial vehicles, and other vehicles exceeding 14 feet in length or nine feet in height may be parked on an approved driveway, provided such vehicles are located behind the front building line. - B. Driveways.
 All newly constructed driveways shall require the issuance of a building permit in accordance with this local law.